EricPHamilton/LeagueCommands/README.txt

-This program will eventually fetch LoL data using Riot's API using a command line interface.
+This program will eventually fetch LoL data using Riot's API using CLI.

 If you have ideas, e-mail me at ehamilton13@gmail.com